nfriend/website-3.0/_drafts/2024-11-25-useful-things-ive-3d-printed.md

 ## Poster frame

 I got this funky poster as part of a swag package from Stripe.
-I modeled some similarly low-poly poster holders that clamp together with magnets to display in my home office.
+I modeled some matching low-poly poster holders that clamp together with magnets to display in my home office.

 <figure>
     <img loading="lazy" src="{{ '/assets/img/useful-things-ive-3d-printed/poster_frame.jpg' | relative_url }}" alt="A poster hanging in a frame on a wall" />